 It is absolutely certain that exposure to stress (both emotional and physical stress—including diet and toxins) affects the way our genes are expressed, so managing stress is imperative to our wellness.
 However, we can also now do relatively inexpensive tests to determine our need for nutrients that can fill in where our genes are leaving us susceptible.

 What is MTHFR?

 One example, and often the first mutation tested, is MTHFR.
-MTHFR stands for methylenetetrahydrofolate reductase—an enzyme that activates folic acid by adding a methyl group to it.
-That’s right, plain old folic acid—the same folic acid found in your multivitamin and in fortified foods.
+MTHFR stands for methylenetetrahydrofolate reductase—an enzyme that activates folic acid (turns it into folate) by adding a methyl group to it.
+That’s right, plain old folic acid—the same folic acid found in many multivitamins and in fortified foods.

 Activated folate (named 5MTHF) goes on to give its methyl group to other nutrients and substances—a process called “methylation.”
 Read all about methylation in this article.
 Folate is required for the creation of every cell in your body, so if it is not activated properly, you can imagine what a significant issue it would be.
 5MTHF, along with several other nutrients, is also used to create and process neurotransmitters (messengers in the nervous system like serotonin, epinephrine, norepinephrine, and dopamine); create immune cells and process hormones (such as estrogen); as well as to produce energy and detoxify chemicals.